Shabana Azmi: Statement of protest against Safdar Hashmi's murder

+1989 March against communalism

-She has participated in several plays and demonstrations denouncing communalism.
-In 1989, along with Swami Agnivesh and Asghar Ali Engineer, she undertook a four-day march for communal harmony from New Delhi to Meerut.
+In 1989, along with Swami Agnivesh and Asghar Ali Engineer, Azmi undertook a four-day march for communal harmony from New Delhi to Meerut.
 Among the social groups whose causes she has advocated are slum dwellers, displaced Kashmiri Pandit migrants and victims of the earthquake at Latur (Maharashtra, India).
 The 1993 Mumbai riots appalled her and she emerged as a forceful critic of religious extremism.
 In 1995, she reflected on her life as an activist in an interview in Rungh.
 After the 11 September 2001 attacks, she opposed the advice of the grand mufti of Jama Masjid calling upon the Muslims of India to join the people of Afghanistan in their fight by retorting that the leader go there alone.

-She has campaigned against ostracism of victims of AIDS.
-A small film clip issued by the Government of India depicts an HIV positive child cuddled in her arms and saying: "She does not need your rejection, she needs your love".
-In a Bengali film named Meghla Akash, directed by Nargis Akter, she played the role of a physician treating AIDS patients.

-She has also given her voice to an HIV/AIDS education animated software tutorial created by the nonprofit organisation TeachAids.

-Since 1989, she has been a member of the National Integration Council headed by the Prime Minister of India; a member of National AIDS Commission (of India); and was nominated (in 1997) as a member of the Rajya Sabha, the upper house of the Indian parliament.
-In 1998, the United Nations Population Fund appointed her as its Goodwill Ambassador for India.
+Since 1989, she has been a member of the National Integration Council headed by the Prime Minister of India, and was nominated (in 1997) as a member of the Rajya Sabha, the upper house of the Indian parliament in 1997.

 In 2019 Indian general election, she actively campaigned for Kanhaiya Kumar who contested from Begusarai, Bihar on a Communist Party of India (CPI) ticket.

+Artistry and legacy

+Azmi is regarded as one of the greatest actors of Indian cinema.
+Rediff.com placed her as the seventh-greatest Indian actress of all time.
+In 2022, she was placed in Outlook India's 75 Best Bollywood Actresses list.
+Azmi was placed first in Rediff.com's "Best Bollywood Debut Ever" list, for her film Ankur.
+In 2023, Rajeev Masand named Azmi as one of Hindi cinema's best actresses of all time.
+Times of India placed her in its "50 Beautiful Faces" list.

+Filmfare included Azmi's performances in Mandi and Arth in its list of "80 Iconic Performances" of Bollywood, placed 37th and 27th respectively.
+For Mandi, it noted, "Shabana is dramatic, she is quirky and she's bang on.
+A natural, her carefully restrained performance makes you smile at her lament about professionalism and loyalty.
+Although she is supported by a sterling cast, this is a satire which is all hers.
+See her spirited performances in Morning Raga, Masoom and Ankur as well."